godotengine/godot-website/collections/_article/d3d12-adventures-in-shaderland.md

 The core issues lies in the fact that NIR has a _load constant_ opcode (`nir_intrinsic_load_constant`), which is used to "load" the sentinel value into some virtual register, and that the myriad of optimization passes NIR is run through can optimize it out (if it's possible to pre-compute some ALU operation or however else take a static decision about the fate of that value, for instance).

-The solution was simply to invent a new opcode (`nir_intrinsic_load_constant_non_opt`), which works exactly like the original one, but, by being in the end another one, is unkown to the optimization passes, which have no option but leaving it in place.
+The solution was simply to invent a new opcode (`nir_intrinsic_load_constant_non_opt`), which works exactly like the original one, but, by being in the end another one, is unknown to the optimization passes, which have no option but leaving it in place.

 ### 3. Obtaining patchable DXIL